Master Service Agreement

 Accredited Education & Approved Sponsorship: For hands-on clinical experiences, the Member warrants and represents that the healthcare school in which he/she is enrolled, or has graduated from, is an accredited institution of higher education recognized by the U.S. Department of Education.
 For observerships or research experiences, the Member must be employed or sponsored by a pre-approved vendor.
 Exceptions to this policy may be made in writing by AMS, and on a case by case basis.

 AMS Orientations & Pre-Clinical Tests: Member agrees to complete the AMS Clinical Orientation Video (YouTube), as well as the AMS Health Insurance Portability and Accountability Act (hereinafter “HIPAA”) Orientation Video which discuss ways to protect patient health information, as well as passing any associated Certification Tests prior to the start of his/her first Clinical Block with an AMS affiliated clinical site.
 Links to the above will be shared with Members immediately following their AMS enrollment.
+Failure to pass these tests will delay a becoming Fully Enrolled Certified, which may delay Start Dates and cause the Member to incur expedited processing or schedule change fees.

 Compliance & Avoiding the Practice of Medicine Without a License: Each Member is responsible for staying current with the policies and procedures of each applicable state regulatory agency for future practice and licensure, including what each such state constitutes the practice of medicine without a license.
 Member agrees not to engage in any practice, act or omission that can be construed as practicing medicine without a license according to the relevant regulations.
 As such, please note the following: